cns-iu/4025C_VR/Object Import/AutoCAD_To_STL.md

 ## Troubleshooting

 Sometimes even rebuilt shapes still refuse to extrude.
 If this happens, scale the shape x10 and try again.
-After successful extrusion scale back down by x0.1.
+After successful extrusion, scale back down by x0.1.
 Another cause for extrusion failure could be a not-closed polyline.

 ## Export STL of extruded object